The design, development and leveraging of deliberately created crisis-level situations.

 - Attorneys aren’t allowed to influence the jury pool or jurists, but they are allowed to actively educate the public—and that’s when they call on us.
 We can turn cases from low-profile into high-profile.

-If you want to use the mainstream media, social media, and modern communications to go on the offensive (we call it ‘making the stuff hit the fan’) – we have the experience, the expertise, and team to make it happen.
-Anyone can claim that they can “make waves,” but decades-long experience in managing crises has given us a unique understanding of what creates a crisis.
+If you want to use the mainstream media, social media, and modern communications to go on the offensive – we have the experience, the expertise, and team to make it happen.
+Anyone can claim that they will “make waves,” but decades-long experience in managing crises has given us a unique understanding of what creates a crisis.